Azure/fleet/docs/concepts/SafeRollout/README.md

 specified in `ClusterResourcePlacement` policy in which resources propagated by the `ClusterResourcePlacement` can be unavailable.
 Minimum value for `MaxUnavailable` is set to 1 to avoid stuck rollout during in-place resource update.

 `MaxSurge` specifies the maximum number of clusters that can be scheduled with resources above the `target number of clusters` specified in `ClusterResourcePlacement` policy.

-`MaxSurge` only applies to rollouts to newly scheduled clusters, and doesn't apply to rollouts of workload triggered by updates to already propagated resource.
+> **Note:** `MaxSurge` only applies to rollouts to newly scheduled clusters, and doesn't apply to rollouts of workload triggered by updates to already propagated resource.
 For updates to already propagated resources, we always try to do the updates in place with no surge.